-Assistance Group, which at the same time should maintain a presence and a readiness to offer its good services in terms of its mandate, keeping hope alive for such a time to occur when opportunities to fulfill its mandate may be a more realistic proposition than the present situation may offer.
-Meanwhile, the Assistance Group could function as a much-needed channel of communication and information, its very presence also serving as a message to the Chechens, the Russians and to the outside world alike, that Chechnya has not been forgotten by the international community.
+But, although a comprehensive political solution may not be within reach, much can still be done to assist in bringing about some improvement in an otherwise miserable situation.
+If the security situation could be made tolerable, international NGOs with humanitarian or human-rights agendas could be encouraged to involve themselves directly in the region.
+To assist such NGOs in their beneficial activities could be a positive contribution from the OSCE AG, which at the same time should maintain a presence and a readiness to offer its good services in terms of its mandate, - keeping hope alive for such a time to occur when opportunities to fulfil its mandate may be a more realistic proposition than the present situation may offer.
+Meanwhile, the AG could function as a much-needed channel of communication and information, its very presence also serving as a message to the Chechens, the Russians and to the outside world alike, that Chechnya has not been forgotten by the international community.